samasthiti/samasthiti/_threeddesigns/parashar-ji.md

 ---
 **FACADE ELEVATION DETAILS:**

 The house is of dimension 30 feet by 80 feet which is ground and tower room only.
-The house was designed in modern style at a budget of 1,00,000/-.The elevation contains 2 color tones British grey and brick pattern tile, with the main entrance with a metallic gate and projection at the front, with ambient lights given for aesthetic purposes.
+The house elevation was designed in modern style at a budget of 1,00,000/-.The elevation contains 2 color tones British grey and brick pattern tile, with the main entrance with a metallic gate and projection at the front, with ambient lights given for aesthetic purposes.

-**Plot size -**30 Feet x 80 Feet
+\**Plot size -**30 Feet x 80 Feet

 **Facing of the plot -** East